samarsha/sarahmarshall.name/_drafts/visualizing-quantum-state-with-qsharp.md

 ---
 layout: post
-title: Visualizing Quantum State in Q#
+title: Visualizing Quantum State with Q#
 ---

 A great thing you can do with quantum simulators that you can't do with a real